Canadian employers shed unvaccinated workers, labor lawyers in demand | Business

 Air Canada and WestJet airlines alone, where well over 90% of staff are vaccinated, are suspending hundreds who are not, and demanding that new hires get inoculated.
 Toronto transit agencies are likewise putting hundreds on unpaid leave and reducing some services.
 Ottawa Hospital, the capital's largest and where more than 99% of staff are fully vaccinated, put on unpaid leave 186 people who failed to prove they were.
 Services will not be cut, however, said spokeswoman Michaela Schreiter.

 While the unvaccinated have some hopes of collecting severance pay or employment insurance, the legal advice that many are getting is that simply not wanting the shot is not grounds for a lawsuit.
-"Most people are really unhappy because they want to... force the employer to change the policy," said Paul Champ of Champ & Associates in Ottawa, whose firm has fielded 20-30 calls a day from unvaccinated workers.
+"Most people are really unhappy because they want to ... force the employer to change the policy," said Paul Champ of Champ & Associates in Ottawa, whose firm has fielded 20 to 30 calls a day from unvaccinated workers.
 "I've been very clear to people that that's not going to be successful."

 Only strict religious or medical exemptions are being accepted by most employers, who have a right to impose health and safety conditions in the workplace, Champ said.
 JOBS SQUEEZE

+However, to avoid losing thousands of nurses and other medical staff and being forced to cut services, the Quebec provincial government on Wednesday dropped its previously announced inoculation requirement for healthcare workers, and Ontario said it would not introduce one.
+"Implementing a province-wide vaccine mandate for hospital workers can negatively impact the care patients receive," Ontario Premier Doug Ford said in a statement, underscoring the way the mandates can exacerbate a labor shortage.

-Meanwhile, 64% of firms say they are facing more intense labor shortages https://www.reuters.com/world/americas/canadian-wage-inflation-looms-perfect-storm-hits-labor-market-2021-10-28 than a year ago, which are preventing more businesses from meeting growing demand, the Bank of Canada said last month.
-The jobs market will face added pressure from Nov 15, when as many as 20,000 unvaccinated federal workers - out of some 300,000 - are due to be put on unpaid leave.
+Some 64% of firms say they are facing more intense labor shortages https://www.reuters.com/world/americas/canadian-wage-inflation-looms-perfect-storm-hits-labor-market-2021-10-28 than a year ago, which are preventing more businesses from meeting growing demand, the Bank of Canada said last month.
+The jobs market will face added pressure beginning Nov.
+15, when as many as 20,000 unvaccinated federal workers - out of some 300,000 - are due to be put on unpaid leave.

 "There are a lot of people willing to take this to the end because they can see the loss of one person's rights are a loss of everyone's rights," said Stacey Payne, founder of Feds for Freedom, a group of federal employees who say the mandates infringe on their privacy and freedom.
 Unions could have some success in challenging vaccine mandates for people who work from home and do not interact with others, said Daniel Lublin, founding partner of Whitten & Lublin in Toronto.

 "A lot of people were playing this out to the wire to see if companies were actually going to fire them," said Lublin.
 "If they do get fired, I do think that they're going to fight it."
-(Additional reporting by Julie Gordon; editing by John Stonestreet)
+(Additional reporting by Julie Gordon; editing by John Stonestreet and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)